December 21, 2024

 RMI, VP3 Report Lays out Growth Case for Virtual Power Plants

-VP3, RMI
+RMI VP3

 |

-Virtual power plants can help the power grid deal with some of its most pressing issues, such as meeting rising demand and helping to integrate more renewables affordably, according to a recent report from RMI and the Virtual Power Plant Partnership.
+Virtual power plants can help the power grid deal with some of its most pressing issues, such as meeting rising demand and helping to integrate more renewables affordably.

 Virtual power plants can help the power grid deal with some of its most pressing issues, such as meeting rising demand and helping to integrate more renewables affordably, according to a recent report from RMI and the Virtual Power Plant Partnership (VP3).

-About 500 VPP programs are already in operation, providing between 30 GW and 60 GW of peak-coincident capacity in the country.
+About 500 VPP programs already are in operation, providing between 30 GW and 60 GW of peak-coincident capacity in the country.
 With hundreds of gigawatts of new distributed energy resources coming online, the report says VPPs could serve much of the emerging need for 160 GW by 2030.

-“The key is going to be changing our operations and planning processes such that VPPs are visible to them and making it such that VPPs can respond to signals in ways that make sense for that grid,” Fitch said.
+“The key is going to be changing our operations and planning processes such that VPPs are visible to them and making it such that VPPs can respond to signals in ways that make sense for the grid,” Fitch said.

-Current planning practices can silo the distribution system, where VPPs are located, off from the bulk transmission system, so ensuring that they can be procured and dispatched like any other is going to be important to fulfilling their potential, Fitch said.
+Current planning practices can silo the distribution system, where VPPs are located, off from the bulk transmission system, so ensuring they can be procured and dispatched like any other is going to be important to fulfilling their potential, Fitch said.

 Ben Brown, CEO of VP3 member Renew Home, said VPPs offer the kind of dispatchable, clean resource the grid needs.